medvir/MinVar/rtd/user-guide/output-files.md

 [HIV BLAST](https://www.hiv.lanl.gov/content/sequence/BASIC_BLAST/basic_blast.html)
 from Los Alamos HIV Database.

+**WATCH OUT**: currently, this sequence can be longer than your sequenced region.
+The reason is that it is built by taking a consensus B sequence spanning the whole *pol* gene and substituting the covered positions with the sample consensus, without removing the B scaffold.
+An [issue](https://github.com/ozagordi/MinVar/issues/13) is already present.

 #### Main alignment file

 The alignment of (at most) 200,000 reads to the sample consensus is